 Youth ages 5-19 are involved in 4-H to develop relationships that inspire people to voluntarily help themselves and others as they interact with caring adult volunteers and peers.

 4-H provides educational and fun opportunities for youth in five distinctive delivery modes.
 These include: Community 4-H Clubs, 4-H School Enrichment, 4-H Special Interest, Networking & Coalitions, & 4-H Camp.
 Local volunteer leaders partner with 4-H staff to provide direct leadership and educational support to young people throughout the county.

 For more information on starting a 4-H Club in your area, please call the 4-H Office 8:30 a.m. – 4:00 p.m.
 Monday-Thursday.

 A 4-H Facts newsletter is published throughout the year that describes the many educational events and opportunities available to volunteers and youth.
 View current and past issues here.

-Click here to go to the New York State 4-H website
+See the New York State 4-H website here.

 4-H is a community of young people across America who are

 Cornell Cooperative Extension is an employer and educator recognized for valuing AA/EEO, Protected Veterans, and Individuals with Disabilities and provides equal program and employment opportunities.